 Having too many of the same item in your closet, fills up your closet and leads to decision fatigue!
 Rather than having 5 pair of black skinny jeans, keep your favorite pair and either give the others to a friend, donate or sell them.

 5. Only keep items you love wearing and feel confident in

 By keeping only the items you love wearing, you will love what you wear everyday and you can also get dressed quickly.
 Wearing clothes that we love and feel good in gives us confidence too!

 6. Store off-season clothes in crates or bins

 Have you ever heard the term, “Out of sight, out of mind?”
 When it comes to your wardrobe, the least amount of clothes and shoes you see in your closet will eliminate decision fatigue.
 If you use a seasonal capsule wardrobe (I have several available in the Capsule Wardrobe eBook Store) and keep 35 or less clothes and shoes in your closet at a time, and all the others stored away, you will have a neat and organized closet and you’ll be able to get dressed everyday in minutes!
 You can use storage bins or crates with lids to store your off-season clothes and shoes, then stack them on either side of your closet or under your bed.

-Get a Free Mini Capsule Wardrobe just for subscribing to my new post notifications!
-It shows how to turn 9 classic and timeless clothes and shoes into 9 outfits!
+Get a Free Mini Capsule Wardrobe just for subscribing to my weekly newsletter and new blog post notifications!
+This free eBook shows you how 9 classic and timeless clothes and shoes will create 9 outfits!
 When you subscribe, you will receive an email containing a link to download your free eBook.
-You can Subscribe Here or click the image below to get your free eBook!
+You can Subscribe Here!